chelabis/AI_HW/README.md

 ## 4- HW4- Deep Neural Networks
-### Part 1- Unsupervised clustering problem, dataset: Wholesale customers data.csv
+### Part 1- Customer Churn Prediction, dataset: Churn_Modelling.csv
-### Part 2-

-Churn data:
+### Part 2- Concrete Surface Crack Detection, dataset: 40k images with size 227x227 can be downloaded from web

+#### Part 1 Details:
-This is the dataset of the customers in a company.
+#### This is the dataset of the customers in a company.
 Our goal is to predict whether a customer will exit the company regarding a set of measured features.

-Task 1: clean and process the data
+#### Task 1: clean and process the data

-Task 2: construct and train a fully connected Neural Network for predicting the customer churn and optimize it
+#### Task 2: construct and train a fully connected Neural Network for predicting the customer churn and optimize it

-Task 3: calculate the performance measures and analyze the results
+#### Task 3: calculate the performance measures and analyze the results

+#### Part 2 Details:
+#### The datasets contain images of various concrete surfaces with and without crack.
+The image data is divided into two as negative (without crack) and positive (with crack) in a separate folder for image classification.
+Each class has 20000 images with a total of 40000 images with 227 x 227 pixels with RGB channels.
+The dataset is generated from 458 high-resolution images (4032x3024 pixel) with the method proposed by Zhang et al (2016).
+High resolution images found out to have high variance in terms of surface finish and illumination condition.
+No data augmentation in terms of random rotation or flipping or tilting is applied.
+Our goal is to detect if a picture is showing a surface crack or not.

+#### Task 1: preprocess the images(channel normalization)
+#### Task 2: construct and train a convolutional neural network for detecting the surface cracks and optimize it.
+#### Task 4: calculate the performance measures and analyze the results.
+*Bonus Task: use data augmentation (rotation, flipping, tilting and etc) to enhance the network's performance.